zehreken/simple-blog-generator/posts/2018-12-16-code-reuse-for-rapid-prototyping.markdown

----
-layout: post
+layout = "post"
-title: Code Reuse for Rapid Prototyping
+title = "Code Reuse for Rapid Prototyping" date = "2018-12-16" markdown = """
----
 **Hyper casual games** are today's hottest topic in mobile game development.
 First of all what is an hyper casual game?
 An hyper casual game is a super simple, easy to play and hard to master, instant play game.